Eagles’ Saquon Barkley enlisted Todd Gurley for help with Sean Mannion’s scheme

 The Eagles offense is going to look very different under first-year offensive coordinator Sean Mannion, especially in the backfield.
 Saquon Barkley and Co. can expect to run the ball from under center far more than they did in past seasons.

 How did Barkley prepare for these changes?
-By reaching out to a star who was wildly successful in a Mannion-like system.
+By reaching out to a someone who was wildly successful in a Mannion-like system.

-After Wednesday’s OTAs practice, Barkley revealed that he reached out to ex-Rams star Todd Gurley — who won NFL Offensive Player of the Year honors in 2017 under coach Sean McVay — to pick his brain on how to be a successful running back in a similar scheme.
+After Wednesday’s OTAs practice, Barkley revealed that he reached out to ex-Rams star Todd Gurley — the NFL Offensive Player of the Year in 2017 under coach Sean McVay — to pick his brain on how to be a successful running back in a similar scheme.

 “It’s no secret what the system is about,” Barkley said, a nod to the likelihood that he’ll play under center more this season. ”I look forward to doing that.
 Probably be the most I’ve ever done it under center too, and outside zone.
 Y’all got good stuff, but it’s a challenge I’m looking forward to work on and get better at it.
 Trying to do my best.”

 Not a bad resource to choose.
-Gurley, 31, fizzled out of the league after six seasons with the Rams and Falcons, but he rushed for 1,000-plus yards in three of his five seasons with the Rams and led the NFL in rushing touchdowns and total touchdowns twice each.
+Gurley, 31, fizzled out of the league after six seasons with the Rams and Falcons, but he rushed for 1,000-plus yards in three of his five seasons with the Rams and twice led the NFL in rushing touchdowns and total touchdowns.

 “It’s a great plan that he’s putting together, and now it’s just taking it step by step, coming to work every single day, and improving on it,” Barkley said.